Apple-beep/CheckUrl-ext/README.md

 # CheckUrl Extension - Real-time Malicious Link Scanner

-🛡️ **AI-powered browser extension that automatically scans and protects you from malicious links in real-time**
+🛡️ **CheckUrl browser extension that automatically scans and protects you from malicious links in real-time**

 ## Features